kansil/ProFAB/README.md

                 Type of machine learning algorithm.

 - **isFasta**:type = bool, default = False If True, a data provided by user is Fasta file else numerical data should be introduced.
+While *isUser* = True, this parameter cannot be True at the same time.
 Format of fasta files must be **.fasta** and names of files should describe label.
                 As an example, content of input file "sample_inputs.txt" should be like that:

                     directory_to_file/positive_data.fasta
                     directory_to_file/negative_data.fasta